danielbodnar/awesome-stars/README.md

 ## font

+- [be5invis/Iosevka](https://github.com/be5invis/Iosevka) - Versatile typeface for code, from code.
 - [faressoft/terminalizer](https://github.com/faressoft/terminalizer) - 🦄 Record your terminal and generate animated gif images or share a web player
 - [cdnjs/cdnjs](https://github.com/cdnjs/cdnjs) - 🤖 CDN assets - The #1 free and open source CDN built to make life easier for developers.